The Diabolical Dr. Z: Production

-The Diabolical Dr. Z was written and Jean-Claude Carrière based on a story by director Jesús Franco.
+The Diabolical Dr. Z was written by Jean-Claude Carrière based on a story by director Jesús Franco.
 The film is loosely based on the 1940 novel The Bride Wore Black.
 The film's opening credits state that it is based on "a novel by David Khune" which is an alter-ego for director Jesús Franco.
 Franco would later re-use elements from the plot of The Diabolical Dr. Z in his later films including The Blood of Fu Manchu (1968) and She Killed in Ecstasy (1971).

+The film was tentatively titled Doctor Z. y Miss Muerte and was a Spanish and French co-production.
+Respectively It was 60% Spanish and 40% French.
+It was produced between the Madrid-based Hesperia Films and the Paris-based Spéva Films and Ciné Alliance.

-Despite being one of Franco's favourite films of his earlier period, Franco has stated that the film "shouldn't have been made...
+Despite being one of Franco's favorite films of his earlier period, Franco has stated that the film "shouldn't have been made...
 Censorship was causing me troubles."